 Heart Disease and Heart Failure in Cats

-Signs associated with any of these diseases are due either to inadequate blood flow through the organs (signs include exercise intolerance, weakness, and fainting) or to blood damming up in organs, which causes fluid to leak from blood vessels into tissues (signs include abnormal accumulation of fluid in the lungs or abdomen).
-A cat showing signs of having too little blood in the tissues to sustain normal function is said to be in heart failure.
+Signs associated with any of these diseases are due either to inadequate blood flow through the organs (signs include tiring easily, weakness, and fainting) or to blood damming up in organs, which causes fluid to leak from blood vessels into tissues (signs include abnormal accumulation of fluid in the lungs or abdomen).
+A cat showing signs of having too little blood in the tissues to sustain normal function is said to be in low output heart failure.
 A cat showing signs caused by blood damming up in poorly drained organs is said to be in congestive heart failure.
 When there is not enough oxygen in the blood, the mucous membranes develop a blue tinge, and often there is an increased concentration of red blood cells.